Craig Osika

-Craig Osika is a former American football offensive lineman in the National Football League (NFL) and is also currently a high school principal/ football head coach.
+Craig Osika is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+He played college football for the Indiana Hoosiers.

+He was the head football coach at Hobart High School in Hobart Indiana until 2023.
+He is currently the co-principal at Hobart High School.

 Playing career

-Osika played high school football at Hobart High School and college football at Indiana.
-In his career at IU he played TE, OL, RB, and even completed 107 of 108 passing attempts.
+Osika played high school football at Hobart High School and college football for the Indiana Hoosiers.

 In a four-year career in the NFL from 2002 until 2005, he was with the San Francisco 49ers, Cleveland Browns, and Jacksonville Jaguars.
 Osika played in one regular season game for the Browns during week 7 of the 2003 season.

 Coaching career

 In 2018, Osika was named the head football coach of his alma mater, Hobart High School.
-In 2021 he was made Co-Principal.